The LAPACK Interface

 - cvxopt.lapack.gels(A, B[, trans = 'N'])

-Solves least-squares and least-norm problems with a full rank by matrix .
+Solves least-squares and least-norm problems with a full rank

 trans